yaesoubilab/PredictingCOVID19Surge/README.md

-# Predicting COVID-19 Surge in Fall 2021
+# Predicting COVID-19 Surge in Fall and Spring 2022

 ## Dependencies
 Add the following libraries to the project Content Root.